habitat-sh/habitat/UX_PRINCIPLES.md

 ### Offer Timely Help
 - Provide targeted/contextual help - make assumptions based upon their current setup (have they completed the install step?)
 - Use flags to scope the help docs (normal/frequent, all, install, emergency)
-- In times of emergency, provide a clear path to a human at Chef support (if possible) - remind of chef support email or phone number within help docs
+- In times of emergency, provide a clear path to a human at Chef support (if possible) - remind of Chef support email or phone number within help docs
 ### Embrace Design Constraints
 - Use characters (icons), progress bars, and color in your output
 - Provide an option to remove characters, progress bars and color (can break automated build tasks, for example, that humans aren’t reading/watching anyway)